Home Food and WineWe tested Kitchen 32, an izakaya from the IPPUDO group in Paris

 The izakaya: a cuisine for sharing

 Traditionally, an izakaya is an establishment where colleagues go after work in Japan.
-The cuisine is designed to be shared, and is often accompanied by a host of alcoholic beverages.
+The cuisine on offer is designed to be shared, and is often accompanied by a host of alcoholic beverages.
 In the Land of the Rising Sun, the drinks menu is often much larger than the food menu.
-At Kitchen 32, the food and beverage offer is in this spirit: several small starters and dishes to share (in the manner of Spanish tapas) with friends.
-Of course, it’s also possible to order individual dishes, to which we’ll return later in this article.
+At Kitchen 32, the food and beverage offer is in this spirit: several small starters and dishes to share (in the style of Spanish tapas) with friends.
+Of course, it’s also possible to have individual dishes, which we’ll come back to later in this article.

 On the menu, small plants indicate vegetarian dishes.
 The chef’s specialties and suggestions are also marked with the establishment’s logo.